jnduli/blog_jnduli.co.ke/content/basic_project_management_script_in_google_sheets.rst

       return emails;
     }

-For my script, the preconditions I set for it to be able to run was that the first row should have the following names in the various cells:
+For the script, the preconditions I set for it to be able to run was that the first row should have the following names in the various cells: